whleucka/hyper/README.md

 ### Basic usage

 Here is an extremely simple example of how you can build a route with a simple controller.
-If you prefer manually defining your web routes, then this is the way.
+Endpoints can be either class methods or closures!

 file: public/index.php
 ```php